treeverse/lakeFS/docs/reference/monitor.md

 ## Metrics exposed by lakeFS
 By default, Prometheus exports metrics with OS process information like memory and CPU.
-It also includes Go-specific metrics like details about GC and number of goroutines.
+It also includes Go-specific metrics such as details about GC and a number of goroutines.
 You can learn about these default metrics in this [post](https://povilasv.me/prometheus-go-metrics/){: target="_blank" }.

 In addition, lakeFS exposes the following metrics to help monitor your deployment: